Avery Brooks: Documentary work

-Brooks has also hosted several documentaries and served as narrator in such features as the IMAX film Africa's Elephant Kingdom.
+Brooks has hosted several documentaries and served as narrator in such features as the IMAX film Africa's Elephant Kingdom.
 His other documentary credits include narrating Earthquake!, A Passion for Faith, covering the history of black Catholics in America, Eyes on the Prize, Walking with Dinosaurs, Son of God, Land of the Mammoth: Ancient Evidence, The Ballad of Big Al, The Science of Big Al, Savage Sun, Engineering the Impossible (The Colosseum), Greatest Places and Echoes from the White House, and God vs. Satan.
 He also narrated the three-part series Heart of Africa, consisting of Heart of Africa: Jewel of the Rift, about the lifecycles of African cichlid fish in Lake Tanganyika, Heart of Africa: Virunga, about the gorillas of Virunga National Park, and Heart of Africa: Fire and Ice, about the lowland animals of the Rift Valley.

 In May 2007, Brooks recorded the narration for the documentary The Better Hour, which is about the life of William Wilberforce, the man who led the campaign for the end of slavery in the United Kingdom in the late 18th and early 19th centuries.

 Brooks also provided the narration for the BBC series Walking with Dinosaurs when it aired in North America on the Discovery Channel.
 His deep and authoritative voice commanded viewer attention; Brooks was able to draw on his years of training as an opera singer and his extensive stage experience with Shakespeare company actors not only to engage the viewer, but also to use his vocal abilities to emphasize the events as seen in the show.

 In 2009, Brooks narrated a special documentary for the National Geographic channel, titled Drain the Ocean.
 Using CGI animation, National Geographic simulates removing the water from the oceans to explore the ocean floor and its vast geography.

 In 2011, Brooks was interviewed by William Shatner in the feature-length documentary The Captains.
 The film was written and directed by Shatner and features the original Star Trek captain interviewing every other actor who had portrayed a prominently recurring captain, upon whom the science-fiction franchise had yet been based.
 Brooks also served as music supervisor for the project.

 In 2013, Brooks began to narrate the series The Bible's Greatest Secrets, on the American Heroes Channel, which used interpretations of events found in the Bible to illuminate new archeological findings and interpretations of history and to use interpretations of new archeological findings to illuminate interpretations of events found in the Bible.
 IMDb lists the "Storyline" as: "Unlock the mysteries of vanished civilizations of the Holy Land and the people who built them."